The Mists of Avalon (miniseries): Part VII: The downfall of Camelot

-Gwenhwyfar has fallen frantically into praying all day before her dozens of religious icons.
-One day Lancelot meets her there, and they plan a secret rendezvous, only to have Mordred overhear.
+Gwenhwyfar has fallen frantically into praying all day in her Christian chapel.
+One day, Lancelot meets her there, and they plan a secret rendezvous, only to have Mordred overhear.
 Mordred catches the pair before they sleep together, and he threatens to take both of them before the king and have them hanged for infidelity.
 Lancelot and Gwenhwyfar escape, and they part for the last time.
-Gwenhwyfar enters Glastonbury, where Igraine meets her.
+Gwenhwyfar enters Glastonbury convent, where Igraine meets her.
 Igraine takes her to Morgaine, still living there, and both women finally make amends with each other.

 Morgaine goes back to Camelot, now in ruins, with various men crucified, hanged and decapitated along the walls of the palace.
 Mordred, Morgaine, Viviane, and Morgause all meet on the stairs to the palace.
 Viviane reveals Morgause's evil for all to see, reminding the people of the true ways of the Goddess; Morgause, in anger, takes a knife to kill Viviane, but Viviane catches the knife and accidentally stabs Morgause, who falls dead.
 Mordred, having thought of Morgause as his real mother, takes his sword and kills Viviane in turn.
-Because Viviane was Lady of the Lake, the sun is eclipsed, and Igraine senses her sisters are dead.
-Raven, a priestess who had taken a vow of silence, screams vocally for the first time in despair.
+Because Viviane was Lady of the Lake, the sun is eclipsed, and Igraine senses that both her sisters are dead.
+Back in Avalon, Raven, a priestess who had taken a vow of silence, screams vocally for the first time in despair and the mists of Avalon rise even higher, totally eclipsing the island.